MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **hostAppRing** - The population of users to whom the application was distributed.

-- **properties** - Contains additional metadata properties collected for each event.
+- **properties** - Contains additional metadata properties collected for each event. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **bridgeWaitingTime** - Metric to diagnose performance in rendering of the feed.

   - **ClientTimeStamp** - Timestamp of when the event was logged in the client.

-  - **renderTime** - Metric to diagnose performance in rendering of the feed.

 - **publicEventName** - Public facing event name.

 - **region** - The geographical region of the feed service which the user is connected to.

+- **renderTime** - Metric to diagnose performance in rendering of the feed.

 - **tenantAadObjectId** - A globally unique identifier for the user's enterprise tenant.